Tomatokeftes/thyra/docs/sdata_msi_documentation.md

 ## Working with 3D Data and Slices

-For 3D datasets, MSIConverter can either handle them as true 3D volumes or as a series of 2D slices.
+For 3D datasets, Thyra can either handle them as true 3D volumes or as a series of 2D slices.

 ### Detecting Dataset Dimensionality